YeredBC/Vending-Machine-/README.md

 ## Product Selector
 ### Description
 The ProductSelector module is part of a vending machine system.
 It manages product selection and displays the price of the selected product on a 7-segment display.
 The user interacts with the system via a 5-bit switch (sw_select), and the corresponding price is displayed dynamically using multiplexing.
+### Functionality
+### 1. Product Selector
+The sw_select input determines which product is selected.
+Each combination of the switch maps to a specific price:
+-00001 -> 10
+-00010 -> 18
+-00100 -> 24
+-01000 -> 30
+-10000 -> 35
+If no valid product is selected, the price defaults to 0.
+### 2. Price Display
+The price is shown on a 7-segment display.
+It is divided into tens and units using arithmetic operations:
+-Tens: price_internal / 10
+-Units: price_internal mod 10
+These digits are displayed alternately using multiplexing, controlled by a slower clock signal.
+### 3. Clock Divider
+A 100 MHz clock input is divided into a 1 kHz signal for managing the display multiplexing.
+### 4. Reset
+A reset input ensures the system initializes with the price set to 0, preventing undefined behavior on startup or reset.
+## Inputs and Outputs
+### Inputs
+-clk: 100 MHz clock signal from the FPGA.
+-reset: Resets the system and sets the price to 0.
+-sw_select: 5-bit input for product selection.
+### Output
+-seg_display: 7-bit output controlling the 7-segment display segments.
+-anode: 4-bit output controlling the active digit (tens or units).
+-price: Integer output showing the price of the selected product.
+## How it Works
+### 1. Clock Division
+The high-frequency clock is divided by a factor of 100,000 to produce a slower clock signal (clk_divider) suitable for multiplexing.
+### 2. Multiplexing
+The slower clock alternates between the tens and units digits, activating one digit at a time for efficient resource usage.
+### 3. 7-Segment Encoding
+The digits are encoded into segment patterns based on the binary representation of the tens and units values.
+### 4. Display Control
+The anode signal activates the appropriate display segment, while seg_display drives the individual segments of the 7-segment display.
+## Aplications
+The ProductSelector module is crucial for vending machines, enabling:

+-Real-time product selection feedback.
+-Efficient resource usage through multiplexed display control.
+-Scalability for additional features or products.

 ## Coin Counter